onflow/cadence-lang.org/versioned_docs/version-1.0/cadence-migration-guide/breaking-improvements.md

 #### 💡 Motivation

 View functions allow developers to improve the reliability and safety of their programs, and helps them to reason about the effects of their and the programs of others.

 Developers can mark their functions as `view`, which disallows the function from performing state changes.
 That also makes the intent of functions clear to other programmers, as it allows them to distinguish between functions that change state and ones that do not.

 #### ℹ️ Description

 Cadence has added support for annotating functions with the `view` keyword, which enforces that no “mutating” operations occur inside the body of the function.
 The `view` keyword is placed before the `fun` keyword in a function declaration or function expression.

 If a function has no `view` annotation, it is considered “non-view”, and users should encounter no difference in behavior in these functions from what they are used to.

 If a function does have a `view` annotation, then the following mutating operations are not allowed:

 - Writing to, modifying, or destroying any resources
 - Writing to or modifying any references
 - Assigning to or modifying any variables that cannot be determined to have been created locally inside of the `view` function in question.
 In particular, this means that captured and global variables cannot be written in these functions
 - Calling a non-`view` function
-  This feature was proposed in **[FLIP 1056** 7](https://github.com/onflow/flips/blob/main/cadence/20220715-cadence-purity-analysis.md).
+  This feature was proposed in [FLIP 1056](https://github.com/onflow/flips/blob/main/cadence/20220715-cadence-purity-analysis.md).
 To learn more, please consult the FLIP and documentation.

 #### 🔄 Adoption